neverendingqs/serverless-dotenv-plugin/README.md

 This is important for several FAQ items below.

-### How has changes to the Serverless Framework over time changed the behaviour of this plugin?
+### How has changes to the Serverless Framework affected when environment variables are loaded?

 #### `serverless>=2.26.0`